stefanopagliari/bibnotes/README.md

-# BibNotes Formatter
+# BibNotes Formatter (for Zotero)

 This plugin generates literaure notes from the source stored in your Zotero library, including both the metadata and the annotations that are stored within Zotero (extracted using the native PDF Reader or the Zotfile plugin).
-The plugin is designed to provide with different tools to customize the format of the literature notes, the formatting of the annotations, as well as to introduced a number of custom transformations to the text of these annotations.
+The settings of the plugin provide different tools to customize the format of the literature notes, as well as to perform different transformations to the text of the annotations.

-## Commands
-- **Create/Update Literature Note**: when you select this command you will be prompted to chose one of references from the library you have imported.
-If the reference has not been imported yet in the specified folder, a new note will be generated.
-If a note already exists, its content will be updated without over-writing the existing annotation (e.g. comments added manually from within Obsidian and block-references will not be over-written).
-The first option ("Entire Library") can be selected to create/update all the notes from the imported library.
-- **Update Library**: when you select this command, the plugin will generate/update all the notes that have been modified from Zotero since the last time the same command was selected.
-If this is the first time that you select this command, then the plugin will create/update literature notes for all the entries in the imported bibliography.

-## Importing Zotero Library into Obsidian
+## Importing your Zotero Library into Obsidian
 In order to import your references and notes from Zotero, you need to export your library as a "BetterBibTex JSON" format and save this file inside your vualt.
 To do to follow these steps:
 - install within Zotero the plugin ["Better BibTex for Zotero"](https://retorque.re/zotero-better-bibtex/installation/).
 For more information on how to install the plugin see the instructions on the [website of the plugin](https://retorque.re/zotero-better-bibtex/installation/).
 - in the main menu of Zotero go to File > Export Library (to export the entire library).
 It is also possible to to export a specific collection or group of references by selecting these, right-click, and then selecting "export collection" (in the case of a folder) or "export items" (in the case of a collection of references.